 Plan your spontaneity

 Even if you prefer a spontaneous approach, it’s still a good idea to have a guidebook and backup plans.
-Taking advantage of the list of travel tips posted elsewhere on this site (hyperlink here?) does not preclude you from integrating some spontaneity into your travel plans.

 Many international destinations have a tourist section of a city, which is where many of the sites of interest are located.
 Typically, the prices of hotels and restaurants tend to be more expensive in the tourist quarter.
 However, you usually are not limited from branching out of the tourist quarter.
 If you have a trip scheduled to last for a week, for example, you can plan to have a day where you wander outside the tourist area, while keeping the rest of your itinerary well-coordinated.